anthonymittz/java-exercises/Exercises.md

 ### Exercise 7.
 Back to the basics

-Declare a variable for each of the 6 numeric primitive data types (integer and fractional numbers).
+Declare a variable for each of the 6 numeric primitive data types (integer and fractional numbers);
-Initialize each of them to a random value.
+initialize each of them to a random value;
-Print to the console the following pattern for each variable:
+print to the console the following pattern for each variable:
 `variable: myInteger | type: int | size: 4 bytes/32 bits | value: 156`

 ### Exercise 8.
 Format and converters